How to Set Up OpenClaw in 2026 Without Getting Banned

 Hardening 2: Vet Skills Before Installing

 ClawHub is OpenClaw's Skills marketplace.
-According to Snyk's ToxicSkills report, 13.4% of scanned Skills contained at least one critical security issue; a separate Bitdefender analysis put the figure at ~17% containing malicious code.
+According to Snyk's ToxicSkills report, 13.4% of scanned Skills contained at least one critical security issue; a separate Bitdefender Labs analysis found ~17–20% containing malicious code.

 Before installing any third-party Skill: